 Who Should Go: Independent families that want the freedom of creating their own itinerary on the water

 Offering privacy, flexibility and adventure, chartered boat trips are great ways to discover off-the-beaten-path destinations with your family.
-Yachts and catamarans can be staffed with chefs and instructors to provide five-star amenities in popular cruising destinations like the Mediterranean coastlines of Greece, Croatia and Italy or in the Caribbean.
+Yachts and catamarans can be staffed with chefs and instructors to provide five-star amenities in popular cruising destinations like the Mediterranean coastlines of Greece, Croatia and Italy or though the sandy isles of the Caribbean.
 Families can stop off at various harbors according to their interests and explore uninhabited islands and pristine beaches.

 Related: Top 10: Yacht Charters